Learning Signed Hyper Surfaces for Oriented Point Cloud Normal Estimation: Introduction

-Our main contributions can be summarized as follows. \begin{itemize}[leftmargin=*] \item We introduce a new technique to represent point cloud geometric properties as signed hyper surfaces in a high-dimensional feature space. \item We show that the signed hyper surfaces can be used to estimate normals with consistent orientations directly from point clouds, rather than through a two-stage paradigm. \item We experimentally demonstrate that our method is able to estimate normals with high accuracy and achieves the state-of-the-art results in both unoriented and oriented normal estimation. \end{itemize}
+Our main contributions can be summarized as follows. \begin{itemize}[leftmargin=*] \item We introduce a new technique to represent point cloud geometric properties as signed hyper surfaces in a high-dimensional feature space. \item We show that the signed hyper surfaces can be used to estimate normals with consistent orientations directly from point clouds, rather than through a two-stage paradigm. \item We also show that the modules we designed can be used to build a novel highly efficient pipeline with fewer parameters to estimate accurate unoriented normals, which can be combined with oriented normals to further improve our performance by using a new normal orientation strategy. \item We experimentally demonstrate that our method is able to estimate normals with high accuracy and achieves the state-of-the-art results in both unoriented and oriented normal estimation. \item We apply our method to downstream applications, such as surface reconstruction and point cloud filtering, and show that our estimated normals can effectively improve their performance.
+We also provide more analysis of the algorithm and experimental results on real-world indoor datasets based on the conference version. \end{itemize}